fitzgen/tempest/README.md

     $.tempest("new-post");
     // returns string: "<li class='new'><a href='{{ url }}'>{{ title }}</a></li>"

+The two typical elements people use as embedded templates are textareas and scripts with wacky types (for example <script type="text/template">, which won't be modified by browsers or attempted to be ran as JS).
+The reason these are typically used is that search engines don't index the content inside these two elements.

 Note: $.tempest will remove the textarea from the DOM after storing the contents in the template cache.